The National Student Drama Festival is an annual celebration of achievement in student theatre.

 About the Festival

 The NSDF was founded in 1956 by The Sunday Times.
-This year the Festival took place in Hull, UK City of Culture 2017, and offered a week of professional led workshops as well as the opportunity to meet the top performers at other student theatre’s across the country.
+This year the Festival took place in Leicester, and offered a week of professional led workshops as well as the opportunity to meet the top performers at other student theatre’s across the country.
 The festival offers networking with all the professionals and getting feedback and advice for working in the theatre professionally.
 More information available here.